|

 For the rear surface, n=-1.5, n'=-1.
 With L'1=-n

-The corresponding values for the compounded
+The corresponding values of compounded

 parameters for the front lens surface are N1=-0.139,